Manufacturing Outsourcing in Mexico Q&A with NovaLink CEO Jason Wolfe

 How much do I need to understand about outsource manufacturing in Mexico?

 It is preferential that you have an understanding of your manufacturing so that you can be a part of the success of the program.
 It is your product that we would be manufacturing so it is important that we make them to your satisfaction.
 It is also beneficial when the client has involvement in the manufacturing process set up and approval.
 However, if that is not available, NovaLink engineers can often times step in and engineer the process and necessary equipment.
 Mexico and Mexican labor?
 This is an area that is covered by NovaLink.
+We are a full service manufacturing company.
 So the general rule of thumb is that you do not need to know anything getting started, but, rest assured you will learn a lot through the process and the transparency with which NovaLink works.

 How long does it take to get my product setup and manufacturing running?

 Typically set up under our model is quick; within a month.
 This is dependent on many variables.
 Lead time on equipment and raw materials to be used, etc. Since NovaLink is the incorporated business in Mexico and holds current maquiladora permits, the time constraint is not on the legal side of setting up.
 Then of course you have the set up of equipment time and the process of training the operators in the processes.